nimaai/nlr-app/README.md

 # nlr-app
 Mobile application for https://github.com/nimaai/nlr-web.

-The curious and impatient may download and install the developer version for android from https://github.com/nimaai/nlr-app/blob/master/platforms/android/ant-build/CordovaApp-debug.apk.
+You can download and install the newest release from https://github.com/nimaai/nlr-app/tree/master/releases.

 ## build